Molla Kola, Mahmudabad

-Molla Kola (ملاكلا) (Note: Also romanized as Mollā Kolā) is a village in Harazpey-ye Shomali Rural District, Sorkhrud District, Mahmudabad County, Mazandaran province, Iran.
+Molla Kola (ملاكلا) (Note: Also romanized as Mollā Kolā) is a village in Harazpey-ye Shomali Rural District of Sorkhrud District in Mahmudabad County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,241 in 629 households.
 The following census in 2011 counted 2,391 people in 749 households.
-The 2016 census measured the population of the village as 2,523 people in 854 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,523 people in 854 households, the most populous in its rural district.